-You don’t need us here at IndulgeYourPet to tell you that your dog’s eyesight is important.
-But you might want us to try and shed some light on what exactly the condition known as entropion is because if your dog has it, it could potentially cause some significant and irreversible damage to your pup’s eyes!
+You don’t need us here at IndulgeYourPet to tell you that your dog’s eyesight is essential.
+But you might want us to try and shed some light on what precisely the condition known as entropion is because if your dog has it, it could potentially cause significant and irreversible damage to your pup’s eyes!

-In this article we wanted to take a moment and discuss what it’s like to own a dog that has been diagnosed with entropion that way you’ll know what to be on the lookout for as well as have a better idea what to expect when it comes time to treat your little buddy.
+In this article, we wanted to take a moment and discuss what it’s like to own a dog diagnosed with entropion.
+That way, you’ll know what to look for and what to expect when it comes time to treat your little buddy.

 So, without further ado, let’s dive right in.